ImperialCollegeLondon/Design-Engineering-Masters-Project/Allocation/README.md

 # Projects, Supervisor, and Assessor Allocation
+<style>@import url("./handbook.css");</style>

 ## Brief overview of the project proposal and selection process
 Within the first weeks of the Autumn Term, you will be able to choose between an academic-generated project proposed by the one of the project tutors, or a student-generated project defined by yourself.
 In both cases, you will need to contact the potential Supervisor (either the one proposing a project you are interested in, or the one you believe is most suitable for supervising your student-generated project) as soon as possible.

 ### The allocation portal and academic-generated projects
 You can find the academic proposed projects on Blackboard, or after agreeing with a supervisor you can provide your own.
 When you are ready, use the link below to submit your ranking.
 This can be edited and returned to.